Our History

 After the inception of Make-A-Wish America, interest in granting the wishes of children with critical illnesses quickly spread to other nations.

 In 1993, Make-A-Wish International was officially formed to serve the five countries outside the United States that were already granting wishes.
-Today, Make-A-Wish International has 39 affiliates, serving children in nearly 50 countries on five continents.
+Today, Make-A-Wish International has 40 affiliates, serving children in 50 countries on six continents.

 Make-A-Wish International has the same mission as Make-A-Wish America — to grant the wishes of children with critical illnesses.